-Creates a new process running on the guest.
-The new process will be started asynchronously, meaning on return of this function it is not guaranteed that the guest process is in a started state.
+Creates a new process running in the guest.
+The new process will be started asynchronously, meaning on return of this function it is not be guaranteed that the guest process is in a started state.
 To wait for successful startup, use the IProcess::waitFor() call.

-Note: Starting at VirtualBox 4.2 guest process execution by default is limited to serve up to 255 guest processes at a time.
-If all 255 guest processes are still active and running, creating a new guest process will result in an appropriate error message.
-If ProcessCreateFlag\WaitForStdOut and / or respectively ProcessCreateFlag\WaitForStdErr is / are set, the guest process will not exit until all data from the specified stream(s) is / are read out.
+Note: Starting at VirtualBox 4.2 guest process execution by is default limited to serve up to 255 guest processes at a time.
+If all 255 guest processes are active and running, creating a new guest process will result in an error.

+If ProcessCreateFlag_WaitForStdOut and/or ProcessCreateFlag_WaitForStdErr are set, the guest process will not enter the terminated state until all data from the specified streams have been read read.

-• VBOX\E\IPRT\ERROR: Error creating guest process.
+• VBOX_E_IPRT_ERROR: Error creating guest process.

-5.58.28 processCreateEx
+5.66.31 processCreateEx